ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 +-- {: .proof}
 ###### Proof

-It is clear from the definition that an acyclic fibration is also a  $Q$-acyclic $Q$-fibration (since both are the class of moprhisms with [[right lifting property]] against the respective cofibrations, and the $Q$-cofibrations by definition are just the cofibrations).
+It is clear from the definition that an acyclic fibration is also a  $Q$-acyclic $Q$-fibration (since both are the class of morphisms with [[right lifting property]] against the respective cofibrations, and the $Q$-cofibrations by definition are just the cofibrations).

 In the other direction, let $f \;\colon\; X \longrightarrow Y $ be a $Q$-acyclic $Q$-fibration.
 Consider its factorization into a cofibration followed by an acyclic fibration